theresamclaird/coderetreat-react-ts/docs/conways-game-of-life.md

 # Conway’s Game of Life

 The **Game of Life**, devised by mathematician John Horton Conway in 1970, is a zero-player cellular automaton that has become a classic programming kata.

-Its evolution is determined entirely by its initial state — you simply set the starting configuration and observe as the system unfolds.
+The game's evolution is determined entirely by its initial state — you simply set the starting configuration and observe as the system unfolds.

-In coderetreats, this exercise is used to explore design, refactoring, and test-driven development.
+In coderetreats, this exercise is traditionally used to explore design, refactoring, and test-driven development.
 Because the rules are simple yet lead to complex emergent behavior, it challenges developers to think deeply about data structures, state transitions, and clean separation of logic.

 ---

 ## The Rules

 Each cell in a two-dimensional grid is either *alive* or *dead*, and interacts with its eight neighbors (horizontally, vertically, and diagonally).
 Each generation is produced by applying these rules simultaneously to every cell in the grid, making each new state a pure function of the previous one.

 In the examples below:
     `o` = live cell